Enterprise Service Bus Product Selection Process – Steps To Follow

 Based on the scores given by the stakeholders for each feature of ESB product and by keeping the organizational use-case in mind, we prioritized the requirements for the product selection.
 This step can be very tricky as different features can carry more weighting than others while evaluating the product.
 For example, the ‘Technical’ or ‘Architectural’ features can carry more weight than the ‘usability’ features.

-It is must to define ESB product selection criteria that include functional and nonfunctional requirements to be given to Vendors as part of the further process.
+It is must to define ESB product selection criteria that include functional and nonfunctional requirements to provide vendors as part of the further process.
 With this step, we could do that easily!

 Utilizing the defined ESB product selection criteria, industry best practices, and market research, we then shortlisted the Vendors to be considered for the evaluation process.
 Along with the publicly available information for each vendor, we also took inputs from the third-party industry analyst firms such as Gartner.